Why I Use Terragrunt Over Terraform/OpenTofu in 2025

 Terraform Workspaces Are Flawed

-Terraform Workspaces let you create separate state files for the same codebase.
+Terraform Workspaces (or OpenTofu Workspaces) let you create separate state files for the same codebase.
 Each workspace maintains its own state while sharing the same configuration files.

 Many engineers use this feature as a way to maintain a single configuration and change the backend’s state file path according to the workspace.